-Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 11 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 12 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.
-The results did not include findings or criticisms.
-12 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+Management represented that the list provided was complete.
+The results did not include findings or criticism.
+13 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and: a.
-Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder. member of the accounting team that is not an The results did not include findings or criticisms. b.
+Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.
+The credit card statement is approved by someone other than the authorized card holder.
+The results did not include findings or criticism. b.
 Observe that finance charges and late fees were not assessed on the selected statements.
 The statements examined did not have finance charges or late fees assessed.
-The results did not include findings or criticisms.
+The results did not include findings or criticism.

-Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 13 Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e. each card should have 10 transactions subject to testing).
-For each transaction, observe that it is supported by (1) an original itemized receipt that identifies precisely what was purchased, (2) written documentation of the business/public purpose, and (3) documentation of the individuals participating in meals (for meal charges only). original, itemized receipt, and had a clear business or public purpose.
-None of the The results did not include findings or criticisms.
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-U pon Procedure Results Mar nager nents ' Respo nse statements selection excluding fuel contransactions (or a supporting docum (i.e. each card subject to testing observe that it is itemized receipt the subject to testing observe that it is itemized receipt the susiness/put ly statements or combined cted under #12 above, ards, randomly select 10 all transactions if less than statement, and obtain entation for the transactions hould have 10 transactions g).
+For each transaction, supported by (1) an original hat identifies precisely what 2) written documentation of ablic purpose, and (3) the individuals participating charges only). an invoice with written documentation for the purpose.
+No meals were charged for the selected statement.
+The critic did not include findings or